There is a wide range of activities you can be involved with, from conformation showing to tracking and everything in between.

 Junior Handler Competitions Junior Handlers compete with either their own pedigree dog or one borrowed from another exhibitor – with the emphasis on dog show handling skills.
 The aim of Junior Handlers competition is to encourage children to participate in Dog Shows and other Canine activities, where learning objectives can provide greater opportunity for […]

 NT Show Circuit Over 2 dozen shows and trials in just 4 weeks!
-Commencing in Alice Springs July each year, followed by Tennant Creek, NACA, Darwin Royal, Canine Expo and back to Alice to finish off what can only be described as one of the largest and friendliest circuits in Australia.
-If you would like […]
+Commencing in July at Alice Springs each year, followed by Tennant Creek, Show Dog Handlers Club, Darwin Royal, PGC Speciality Gundog Show, Canine Expo and back to Alice Springs to finish off what can only be described as one of the largest […]

 Dog Agility is a team sport where a person and a dog form a team.
 A team sport where you are in charge of the strategy and your dog is responsible for the athleticism.